Technical SEO Services Proven to Outrank the Competition

 3. Zero Broken Links

 Sites that are poorly structured, haven’t updated in while, or just launched after a site design often contain broken links.
 Broken links stop search engine crawlers in their tracks, which damages your rankings by preventing Google, Yahoo, Bing, etc. from indexing the page.
 This clearly also has a negative effect on the user experience, by redirecting visitors to error pages.
-Thorough and routine crawl of your site’s broken links is critical for a clear runway on organic search.
+A thorough and routine crawl of your site’s broken links is critical for a clear runway on organic search.

 4. Avoid black hat SEO